Is web scraping legal?

 Craigslist vs Padmapper and others

-In a similar case from 2017, Craigslist filed a suit a number of startups (including Padmapper) which scraped Craigslist data to support their services.
+In a similar case from 2017, Craigslist filed a suit against a number of startups (including Padmapper) which scraped Craigslist data to support their services.

 The defendants were worried after the trial court did not toss the case.
 As a result, this case was settled out of court.

 Cases like these will now probably be less likely due to the hiQ Labs vs LinkedIn case.

 In his piece, Jason calls for the US Congress or the US Supreme Court to make a decision for the legality of web scraping.
 He claims this is needed in order to achieve an “open and healthy internet”.